 When you decide the change your Medigap coverage, you'll need to drop an old policy with one caveat.
 You might need to pay the penalty if you enroll out of the enrollment period.
 This late enrollment fee is also assessed for going over 63 days without drug coverage.

 Aside from a few drawbacks, there are also some more great benefits.
-Some of the most attractive is being able to keep your current medical provider, more drug coverage, and low to no out-of-pocket expenses.
+Some of the most attractive is the ability to keep your current medical provider, more drug coverage, and low to no out-of-pocket expenses.

 There are some essential points to consider and information to know when learning how to cover yourself with Medicare and private provider plans adequately.
 One crucial fact is that you need to enroll in a program within a seven-month window.